APPLICATION & USEAGE GUIDELINES

 How much Sealer will my project take?:

 The condition of the wood will affect how much Sun Frog the wood will absorb.
 Typically, coverage for Decking will be 180-240 square feet per gallon, Rough Sawn woods have more openess and surface area and take more Sealer- expect AT MOST 180 square feet per gallon to get good surface saturation.
-New woods will get 20% more than these guidelines; older wood never previously sealed will be very porous and thirsty so expect 20% less than these guidelines.
+New woods will get a bit more than these guidelines; older wood never previously sealed will be very porous and thirsty so expect 20% less than these guidelines.

 When should I apply?
 Sealing on cold days (50 F and below) is not recommended as water moisture is slow to exit the wood and your wood will be less thirsty, resulting in an inferior seal.
 We recommend sealing in 50+ F temperatures or greater, though less than 95 F (for personal comfort reasons!).
 As such, SEAL DRY WOOD in ambient conditions for best absorption, personal comfort and best ultimate performance.
-Also, make sure no rain is expected for 2 days so your seal can "set" and not water spot.
+Also, make sure no rain is expected for 2 days so your seal can "set" and not water spot, especially with decks.

 Should I do "Two Coats"?